Ecommerce Guide – Introduction & How to Start an eCommerce Business?

 How am I sourcing my product?

-Once you have selected a product to sell, make your brand the most attractive option for your target audience.
+Once you have selected a product to sell, make your brand the most attractive option for your target audience (determine a user persona).
 To be sure that the existing targets are reachable and clear, each one should be set focusing on SMART goals.
 They are easy to use by anyone, anywhere, without the need for specialist tools or training.

 Make your goal SMART, following these criteria: